mefechoel/svelte-navigator-history/README.md

 #### `location`

-The location represents the current state of the url.
-It is very similar to the builtin `window.location`, in that it has properties for the `pathname`, `search` and `hash` of the url.
+The location represents the current state of the URL.
+It is very similar to the built-in `window.location`, in that it has properties for the `pathname`, `search` and `hash` of the URL.
 It can however also carry a state, that can be set when changing location.

 A location looks like this: